Psychology Course Descriptions

 PSY-P 459 History and Systems of Psychology (3 cr.)

-Every Fall.
+Fall, Spring.
 P: P103.
 R: completion of 12 credit hours of psychology.
+This course is intended to be taken in the last semester before a psychology major's graduation date.
 Historical background and critical evaluation of major theoretical systems of modern psychology: structuralism, functionalism, associationism, behaviorism, Gestalt psychology, and psychoanalysis.
 Methodological problems of theory construction and system-making.
 Emphasizes integration of recent trends.

 PSY-P 493 Supervised Research I (1-3 cr.)